 [Yonezawa City, Yamagata Prefecture] The ultimate in luxury where you can enjoy Yonezawa beef with hot springs!

-Speaking of Yonezawa beef, it is said to be one of Japan's three major Wagyu beefs, along with Matsuzaka beef and Kobe beef.
-Being able to enjoy such Yonezawa beef along with the hot springs of Yamagata Prefecture would be the ultimate luxury.
-Locals in the Yonezawa area of Yamagata Prefecture often eat Yonezawa beef in sukiyaki, which is highly recommended.
+Yonezawa beef is said to be one of Japan's three great wagyu beefs, along with Matsusaka beef and Kobe beef.
+To be able to enjoy Yonezawa beef while soaking in the hot springs of Yamagata Prefecture would be the height of luxury.
+In the Yonezawa region of Yamagata Prefecture, Yonezawa beef is often eaten as sukiyaki, and is highly recommended

-Therefore, we will introduce Yonezawa beef and hot springs in Yonezawa where you can enjoy it with sukiyaki.
+Here we will introduce you to Yonezawa hot springs where you can enjoy Yonezawa beef and sukiyaki made with it

 Yonezawa Station

-Yonezawa beef is famous for its delicious Japanese beef, but do you know where Yonezawa beef is actually caught?
-It refers to Kuroge Wagyu beef that is fattened in three cities and five towns in Yamagata Prefecture: Yonezawa City, Nanyo City, Nagai City, Takahata Town, Kawanishi Town, Iide Town, Shirataka Town, and Oguni Town.
+Yonezawa beef is famous for its delicious Wagyu beef, but do you know where it is actually sourced?
+Yonezawa beef is a type of Japanese black beef raised in three cities and five towns in Yamagata Prefecture: Yonezawa City, Nanyo City, Nagai City, Takahata Town, Kawanishi Town, Iide Town, Shirataka Town, and Oguni Town

-This region's specialty, branded beef, has become famous nationwide as "Yonezawa Beef."
+The local specialty, brand beef, is known nationwide as "Yonezawa Beef."

-Yonezawa beef is raised in the Okitama Basin area in southern Yamagata Prefecture.
-It is unique in that it is grown in a basin surrounded by mountains on all sides, rich in nature, and where there is a large temperature difference between summer and winter.
-Yonezawa beef is delicious because it is raised in a unique climate and rich nature.
+Yonezawa beef is raised in the Okitama Basin in southern Yamagata Prefecture.
+It is a naturally rich basin surrounded by mountains on all sides, and is characterized by the large temperature difference between summer and winter.
+The unique climate and rich natural environment contribute to the deliciousness of Yonezawa beef

-The slow-growing process creates fine marbling, resulting in meat with a rich, fragrant fat.
-It is also a meat that has a good balance with sweet red meat.
+The slow raising process creates fine marbling, resulting in meat with a fragrant fat, and a good balance of sweet red meat

-The finely marbled fat is said to melt on human skin, and it also has a low melting point.
+The finely marbled fat is said to melt at human skin temperature and is also characterized by its low melting point

-Is it standard to eat sukiyaki in Yonezawa locals?
+Is it common to eat it as sukiyaki in Yonezawa?

 Yonezawa beef

-There are many famous restaurants in Yonezawa where you can enjoy Yonezawa beef sukiyaki, so we recommend them.
-We would also like to experience the deliciousness of Yonezawa beef by following the local way of eating it.
-Wouldn't it be great if you could enjoy Yonezawa beef sukiyaki while soaking in a local hot spring?
+Yonezawa has many famous restaurants where you can enjoy Yonezawa beef sukiyaki, and we highly recommend them.
+We would like to experience the deliciousness of Yonezawa beef in the local way.
+Wouldn't it be great to enjoy Yonezawa beef sukiyaki while soaking in a local hot spring?

-We will introduce hot spring inns where you can enjoy Yonezawa beef, so why not enjoy a luxurious experience?
+We will introduce you to hot spring inns where you can enjoy Yonezawa beef, so why not experience the luxury?

-Enjoy the Yonezawa Beef Sukiyaki Course at Shirabu Onsen in Yonezawa
+Enjoy a Yonezawa beef sukiyaki course at Shirafu Onsen in Yonezawa

 Yonezawa beef sukiyaki

-There is a hot spring in Yonezawa called Shirabu Onsen that is recommended.
+There is a hot spring called Shirabu Onsen in Yonezawa that I highly recommend

-Shirabu Onsen is a hot spring that was opened in 1312 and is located in Okitama, the production area of Yonezawa beef, which is part of the Uesugi family territory.
-It is a historic hot spring that is said to have been visited by generations of feudal lords.
-It is a famous hot spring during the Edo period, when it was named one of Oshu Mitakayu, ``Fukushima Takayu Onsen,'' ``Yamagata Zao Onsen,'' and ``Shirabu Takayu Onsen (currently Shirabu Onsen).''
+Shirabu Onsen is a hot spring that was discovered in 1312 and is located in Okitama, the birthplace of Yonezawa beef, an area that was part of the Uesugi clan's territory.
+It is a historic hot spring that is said to have been visited by successive feudal lords.
+It was a famous hot spring during the Edo period, when it was named one of the three high hot springs of Oshu: Fukushima Takayu Onsen, Yamagata Zao Onsen, and Shirabu Takayu Onsen (present-day Shirabu Onsen)

-The history of Yonezawa beef can be traced back to 1871 (Meiji 4), when Charles Henry, a British trader who was assigned as an English teacher at Kojokan Junior High School in Yonezawa, which was opened by Yozan Uesugi, It all started when Dallas ate it as food.
+If we trace the history of Yonezawa beef, it can be traced back to 1871 (Meiji 4), when Charles Henry Dallas, an English trader who was appointed as an English teacher at Kojokan Junior High School in Yonezawa, which was opened by Uesugi Yozan, first ate it

-It would be a luxury to enjoy such historical Yonezawa beef while soaking in the hot springs at Shirabu Onsen, a historic hot spring resort.
+It would be a luxury to enjoy such historic Yonezawa beef while soaking in the hot springs of the historic hot spring resort, Shirabu Onsen

-The ``Azumaya'' in Shirabu Onsen that we will introduce has a bathtub made of stone that has been in use for 400 years, making it a hot spring with a long history.
-When you take a bath in the ``takiburo,'' where you bathe in the abundant hot water of Shirabu Onsen from above like a waterfall, you can feel the long history together.
+The "Azumaya" in Shirabu Onsen that we will introduce to you is a historic hot spring with a bathtub made from stones that have been in use for 400 years.
+When you soak in the "waterfall bath," where the abundant hot spring water of Shirabu Onsen is poured down like a waterfall from above, you can feel the long history of the hot spring

 [INFORMATION]